 Jules Wabbes Corner Desk with Drawers in Mutenyé

-Jules Wabbes, corner writing desk, mutenyé, nickel-plated metal, Belgium, 1957
+Jules Wabbes, corner writing desk, mutenyé, nickel-plated metal, aluminum, Belgium, 1957

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.